Freezie: Brands

 The freezies market is composed of many prominent regional brands with no brands having a large global reach.
 In the United States, prominent brands of freezies include Fla-Vor-Ice, Otter Pops, Pop-Ice, all three of which are made by Jel Sert.
-Other prominent brands include Mr. Freeze, produced by Kisko, in Canada, Zooper Dooper in Australia, Bon Ice in Mexico, Calippo in the British Isles and Australasia, and Polaretti in Italy.
+Other prominent brands include Mr. Freeze, produced by Kisko, in Canada, the unrelated Mr. Freeze produced by Calypso Soft Drinks Ltd in the British Isles, Zooper Dooper in Australia, Bon Ice in Mexico, Calippo in the British Isles and Australasia and Polaretti in Italy.